-The theme of the 2022 New Zealand Mathematics Research Institute Summer Workshop is Modern Number Theory.
-It will feature five outstanding researchers, each giving a series of 4 lectures.
+The theme of the 2022 New Zealand Mathematics Research Institute Summer Workshop is Number Theory and related topics.
 The venue is the Mt Vernon Lodge, Akaroa, in the South Island of New Zealand.
 Akaroa is about a 90min drive from the Christchurch International Airport.

-The workshop is aimed primarily at NZ based mathematics PhD students - there will likely be a significant number of senior mathematicians attending, but relatively few would have any significant background in number theory.
-The intention for the lectures is to start at the level of a beginning PhD student and progress in an explicit and detailed way to some current research problem or active area of research in the allotted time.
+The workshop is aimed primarily at NZ based mathematics PhD students - there will likely be a number of senior mathematicians attending, but relatively few would have any significant background in number theory.
+The intention is for most of the lectures to be expository.

 Arrival: by the evening of Friday, 7 January.